agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/avoid-ternary-operator.md

 ```

 Obviously, the first form is written in a single line, making it more compact.
-Sometimes being more compact is good, and sometimes it can be bad, so I don’t want to focus on that at this time.
+Sometimes being more compact is good, and sometimes it can be bad, so I don't want to focus on that at this time.
 Instead, please note that when the due date is zero, it makes a completely unnecessary call to the write method, with a null string which produces no output.
 It is far better to not call that at all.
 This is better way to write this:

 ```java
 if (task.getDueDate()!=0) {